ProTip/social-graph/README.md

 nodes visited.

 **Nodes are listed in CSV in order of dependency**</br>
 No support for broken graphs..
-No error handling at all.

 ## Run